tobeno/nestjs-thing/README.md

-# nameit
+# nestjs-thing

 A basic NestJS starter project with some defaults we use at [Limehome](https://www.limehome.com).

-Remember to replace `nameit` with a proper project name.
+Remember to replace `nestjs-thing` with a proper project name.
 To make you life easy, pick something in kebab-case.
 Then it as simple as a global replace in code + a few directory renames.